apeskinian/p5_treasures_untold/README.md

     ![Dynamic Floating Menu](documentation/features/navigation/dynamic_navbar.gif "Dynamic Desktop Navbar")

+    **Note:** Both mobile and desktop site navigation menus also feature a dropdown so that the user can select a specific realm to browse.

 - ### Hero Image and Title
     The hero image and title remain in the same place throughout the site.
 It is responsive and the title is dynamic so changes depending on what page is being viewed.
 For desktop views the navigation, account, and basket menus are also part of the title banner.